 Photos – Use photos and sketches to your advantage.
 Make sure to include every angle, the inside and outside as well.
 Include a photo or a clear 3D rendering product sketch without any color or print so manufacturers can see the structure of the shoe.
 When including photos or product renderings, see that they are high quality.
 If they are blurry, manufacturers won’t be able to understand what you want.

-Avoid High Cost Mistakes with Detailed Tech Packs
+Avoid High Cost Mistakes with a Detailed Shoe Tech Pack

 Shoes are highly technical products.
 Therefore, it’s important to include lots of detail in a footwear tech pack so that you can receive a sample that’s exactly what you want.
 Remember to keep your manufacturer’s perspective in mind.
 They can’t read your mind.